Cheshire East

 Cheshire East is a unitary authority area with borough status in Cheshire, England.
-The local authority is Cheshire East Council, which is based in the town of Sandbach.
-Other towns within the area include Crewe, Macclesfield, Congleton, Wilmslow, Nantwich, Poynton, Knutsford, Alsager, Bollington and Handforth.
+The local authority is Cheshire East Council.
+Towns within the area include Crewe, Macclesfield, Congleton, Wilmslow, Nantwich, Poynton, Knutsford, Alsager, Bollington, Handforth and Sandbach.
+It forms part of Cheshire and Warrington Combined Authority, along with neighbouring Cheshire West and Chester and Warrington.

 History

 The borough council was established in April 2009 as part of the 2009 structural changes to local government in England, by virtue of an order under the Local Government and Public Involvement in Health Act 2007.
 It is an amalgamation of the former boroughs of Macclesfield, Congleton and Crewe and Nantwich, and includes the functions of the former Cheshire County Council.
 The residual part of the disaggregated former County Council, together with the other three former Cheshire borough councils (Chester City, Ellesmere Port & Neston and Vale Royal) were, similarly, amalgamated to create the new unitary council of Cheshire West and Chester.

 Cheshire East has historic links to textile mills of the Industrial Revolution, such as seen at Quarry Bank Mill.
 It is also home to Tatton Park, a historic estate that hosts RHS Show Tatton Park.

+In December 2024 Cheshire East council's headquarters in Sandbach closed.